Noah-DiMenna/megr2156-portfolio/docs/assignments/A01/index.md

 This model is valid for this product because rotational torque is being applied to the screwdriver anytime the user twist the driver to tighten a fastener.

+Screwdriver Shaft:

 <img src="Screwdriver-Shaft.JPG" width="50%">

+The Function of this piece is to provide some distance between the Tip and handle of the screwdriver meaning it can reach fasteners in harder to reach areas.

+Screwdriver Tip:

 <img src="Screwdriver-Tip.JPG" width="50%">

+The tip is made of a magnetic material so that it can hold fasteners without the need for the user to also hold them in place prior to use.

+Screwdriver Handle Piece #1:

 <img src="Screwdriver-Yellow.JPG" width="50%">

+The yellow portion of the screwdriver increases the diameter of the handle, which increases the mechanical advantage the user has, making installation of fasteners easier.

+Screwdriver Handle Piece #2:

 <img src="Screwdriver-Black.JPG" width="50%">

+The black portion of the screwdriver is made of a rubber like material so more friction is present between the users hand and the tool.
+This increases the amount of force the user can put into the screwdriver before it starts to slip in their hand.